Rights-based Existential Psychiatry

 4. Isolation and Connection: Existential philosophy explores the tension between individual isolation and the need for connection with others.
 Existential psychiatry may address issues related to loneliness, social isolation, and the human need for meaningful relationships.

-Dynamic Eclectic Existential Psychotherapy
+Dynamic Eclectic Existential Psycho-pharmacotherapy (DEEP)

 "Until you make the unconscious conscious, it will direct your life and you will call it fate"

-Dr Carl Jung
+Carl Jung